wordpress-mobile/release-toolkit-gutenberg-mobile/Releasing.md

 The script will generate a checklist for each of the [release types](#different-types-of-releases).

-With out any arguemnts, the script will prompt for all the checklist options.
+Without any arguments, the script will prompt for all the checklist options.
 You can use command line options to skip the prompts.
-To see the full list of options, run
+To see the full list of options, run:

 ```
 ./release-checklist.sh -h